 - Jobs that require traveling for work often

-Now that we've covered the basics of working short-term, long-term, or indefinitely, consider your current situation:
+Now that we've covered the basics of working short-term, long-term, or open-ended, consider your current situation:

 Are you currently employed?